-2 SECOND INSPECTION: The Second Inspection shall occur occur during the Onsite Review of the Color Palette and Material Sample Board, usually occurring during the framing of the home.
-During construction, a sample board must be erected to show the proposed colors on the proposed materials for onsite review from the ARB.
+SECOND INSPECTION: The Second Inspection shall occur occur during the Onsite Review of the Color Palette and Material Sample Board, usually occurring during the framing of the home.
+During construction, a sample board must be erected to show the proposed colors on the proposed materials for on-site review from the ARB.
 In order to view each sample in its proper context, the sample board must be placed close to the home.
 Once the sample board has been finalized and is ready for ARB review, an Onsite Color Review Form must be completed and submitted to the ARB office.
-An ARB representative will perform an onsite inspection and return the Onsite Color Review Form with the appropriate sign off.
+An ARB representative will perform an on-site inspection and return the Onsite Color Review Form with the appropriate sign-off.
 Should the contractor not submit an Onsite Color Review Form prior to application of color and materials, a fine may be imposed and withheld from the construction deposit in addition to any adjustments needed to comply with ARB guidelines.

-3 THIRD INSPECTION: The Third Inspection shall occur during the onsite review of the Final Landscape Plan.
-The Final Landscape Plan submittal is due sixty (60) days prior to the substantial completion.
-The Landscape Architect and a representative of the ARB will meet onsite to review any landscape issues, which includes the number of new trees required, tree mitigation requirements, tree locations for filtered views, screening of service and parking areas, foundation and property line plantings, fence and final driveway layout, grading, landscape lighting, and repairing right-of-way damage.
+- Plan.
+Final Landscape Plan submittal is due sixty (60) days prior to the substantial completion.
+The Landscape Architect and a representative of the ARB will meet on site to review any landscape issues, including the number of new trees required, tree mitigation requirements, tree locations for filtered views, screening of service and parking areas, foundation and property line plantings, fence and final driveway layout, grading, landscape lighting, and repairing right-of-way damage.
 Requirements for the Final Landscape Plan submittal are similar to the Schematic Landscape Plan in the Final Review section, however, please note that the Schematic Landscape Plan is not to be used in place of the Final Landscape Plan.
 Should a Final Landscape Plan not be submitted prior to installation of landscape material, a fine may be imposed and withheld from the construction deposit.
-The ARB office must be informed if the Landscape Architect of record changes.

-FOURTH INSPECTION: The Fourth Inspection shall be conducted after the completion of the home and installation of landscaping.
+The ARB office must be informed if the Landscape Architect of record changes. - FOURTH INSPECTION: The Fourth Inspection shall be conducted after the completion of the home and installation of landscaping.
 See AFTER CONSTRUCTION section for more information, including the Final Inspection checklist.
-A copy of the Final Inspection shall be sent to the Owner and Builder noting final approval or required items to be corrected.

-5 SITE APPEARANCE: It is imperative that all sites be maintained in a clean and tidy manner.
-All construction materials must be kept within the property lines, and a clear, street right-of-way should be maintained.
+A copy of the Final Inspection shall be sent to the Owner and Builder noting final approval or required items to be corrected. - SITE APPEARANCE: It is imperative that all sites be maintained in a clean and tidy manner.
+All construction materials must be kept within the property lines and a clear street right-of-way should be maintained.
 Access to the site should be limited to the proposed driveway location.
 Access over/through adjoining properties is expressly forbidden.
-Over-sized delivery items require arrangement with KICA Security at least two (2) business days prior to arrival at the front gate to the Island and any costs incurred must be borne by the contractor.
+Over-sized delivery items require arrangement with Cassique Security at least two (2) business days prior to arrival at the front gate to Cassique and any costs incurred must be borne by the contractor.
 Fires are not permitted on residential construction sites under any circumstances.